tech-advantage/edc-web-publishing-js/README.md

 Learn more at [https://www.easydoccontents.com](https://www.easydoccontents.com).

+## edc Version Compatibility

+Current edc release (v2.2) uses edc-client-js v2.0.2

 ## Note

-If you have an Angular, application you can use our **edc help angular component** available here :
+If you have an Angular application, you can use our **edc help angular component** available here :

 https://github.com/tech-advantage/edc-popover-ng